enebin/Aespa/README.md

 ## Introduction
 Aespa is a robust and intuitive Swift package for video capturing, built with a focus on the ease of setting up and usage.

-**This package provides a high-level API over Apple's `AVFoundation` framework**: abstracting away its complexity and making it straightforward for developers to implement video capturing functionalities in their iOS applications.

-**This package provides a clean, user-friendly API for common video recording tasks**: including starting and stopping recording, managing audio settings, adjusting video quality, setting camera position, etc.

-## Features
-Aespa is designed to be easy to use for both beginners and experienced developers.
+It is designed to be easy to use for both beginners and experienced developers.
 If you're new to video recording on iOS or if you're looking to simplify your existing recording setup, Aespa could be the perfect fit for your project.

+### ✅ Super easy to use

 <details>
-<summary> ✅ Super easy to use </summary>
+<summary> Zip the boring configuration routine </summary>

 *Before*
 ``` mermaid